alexmanne/School_projects/README.md

 Wordle
 - The game, Wordle, coded in Python in a user friendly interface.
 - Meant to be played within the terminal

+ShutTheBox
+- A game created in a lab for Mathematical Analysis I
+- Meant to be played within the terminal

+BookList
+- A python script utilizing the SQLite package to create a database of books I have read and books I wish to read